 The problem?
 The resulting acorn flour is very dark, and the boiling process destroys a key starch in the acorns — a starch that acts a lot like gluten in wheat, i.e., it helps the acorn flour stick to itself, or to thicken gravy or a roux.

-I have found myself using acorn flour mostly for making roux, coating meats or as a flour additive in baked goods and pasta.
+I have found myself using acorn flour mostly for making roux, coating meats or as a flour additive in baked goods, tortillas, and pasta.
 So that starch is pretty important to me.

 Cold leaching solves this problem.
 It preserves the starches and, when dried properly, keeps the flour lighter — closer to whole wheat than that dark chocolate brown you can get with boiling water-leached flour.
 The tradeoff is time.
 It takes at least a few days to “clean” your flour, and it can take more than a week.

 But it’s easy time.
-All you need to do is tend your flour once a day.
+All you need to do is tend your flour once or twice a day.
 Here’s how to go about it.

-I didn’t really bother working too hard at removing the skins this last time, but there is a trick that helps get them off (the skins are called the “test”): Freeze your acorns fresh.
+I don’t really bother working too hard at removing the skins, but there is a trick that helps get them off (the skins are called the “test”): Freeze your acorns fresh.
 When they thaw and you crack them, the skin comes off a lot easier.
 The problem is storage.
 Acorns are bulky and can take up a lot of space in your freezer.
 But hey, if you want that skin off, it will help.